justjohnd/workflow/README.md

 - Under Value, enter <code>v=DMARC1; p=none; fo=1; rua=mailto:email-name@my-site.com</code>
 - Add <code>\_dmarc</code> to the Name.

-## Setting Up Contact Forms 7 and Captcha [reference](https://themeisle.com/blog/how-to-set-up-contact-form-7/#:~:text=The%20first%20step%20to%20setting,displayed%2C%20click%20Install%20%3E%20Activate)
+## Setting Up Contact Form 7 and Captcha [reference](https://themeisle.com/blog/how-to-set-up-contact-form-7/#:~:text=The%20first%20step%20to%20setting,displayed%2C%20click%20Install%20%3E%20Activate)
 1. Install Contact Forms 7 plugin
 2. Install Advanced noCaptcha & invisible Captcha plugin
+3. Under settings in the Captcha plugin, set the version to V3
+4. Set up reCAPTCHA at Google and assign account to local server (for development) and site.
+Domain should be set to `localhost`.
+Make sure that your version is also set to V3.
+5. Under Contact -> Integration, enter site key and secret key.
-3. Under Contact, add any necessary forms
+6. Under Contact, add any necessary forms
-4. When creating contact forms:
+7. When creating contact forms:
 - Just above the Submit line, enter the following code:
    <code>[anr_nocaptcha g-recaptcha-response]</code>
 - Add any necessary classes directly in the form on the dashboard.
 For example,